Loliconera/How-to-Install-TERA-Retail-Server/README.md

   * **My friends can't connect to my server, which ports i need to open?**

    **Solution:** Make sure you have your Public / VPN IP address into "loginIp" column of "server_info" table in the Node JS API, then allow the following ports in your windows fw and router,

-    80
-    443 (Assuming you're using a custom webpage in the same machine with ssl enabled)
-    7801 (Assuming you're not using the proxy, if so, allow the port you choose as proxy)
+   80 (Assuming you're using a custom webpage in the same machine with ssl enabled) 8090 (Assuming you're using that port in API_PORTAL_LISTEN_PORT) 7801 (Assuming you're not using the proxy, if so, allow the port you choose as proxy)

   * **How to change the server name which appears at lobby?**